June 19, 2024

 2. Gratitude

 It’s not just about saying, “I’m grateful for…”.
-It’s about the emotions and feelings behind the words that count.
+It’s about the emotions and feelings behind the words that foster an abundant mindset.

 I remember every Fall doing the basic crafts of gratitude with the children in my class.
 I would ask, “What are you grateful for?” and then write down their answers.
 Often, it was “My family!” but randomly, there would be answers like “My pink hairband!”, “My puppy lovey for nap!”
 “Macaroni and Cheese!”.